 3.7 While this document does not require a detailed natural history survey, the important amenity of the countryside is not confined to an appreciation of its topography.
 The Parish History (Ref.
-7.1, pages 130/138) contains a useful survey but it is now over ten years old.
+7.1, pages 130/138) contains a useful survey but it is now over fifteen years old.
 When we read there that "Buzzards occasionally wander over from Wales---", whereas now buzzards are seen daily over almost all the fields and woodland around the village, we realize there is a need for an update.
 Traces of otters have recently been found along the canal and the Weaver.
-The village lacks a Natural History Society but perhaps a few of our naturalists could fill the gap.
-What is needed, perhaps, is an indication of places of special biodiversity, any rarer or protected plants or animals, and a short list of the commoner trees and hedgerow species.
-Suggestions for further work will be found in A13, page 31, and in Ref.
-2.4.
+The village has recently formed a Wildlife and Ecology Group with objectives outlined in the Parish Plan (2010).
+See also A10 in this document and Reference 2.4.